-There are different grades of marbling, this depends on a number of factors including the breed, feed and time on different feeds.
-At Warrendale, our aim is to work with our UK climate and farmers to produce wagyu predominantly outdoor, grass fed with a time on grain at the end to help increase the marbling levels and meat quality.
+Renowned for excellent eating quality, the Wagyu breed is famous for it's marbling, where the fat us dispersed throughout the muscle.
+This effectively melts through the cooking process, which realses impressive flavours and succulence.
+The grade of marbling depends on a number of factors including breed, feed and time.
+At Warrendale, our aim is to work with our UK climate, topography and farmers, to produce Wagyu predominantly outdoors, grass fed with a time spent on grain at the end to help increase the marbling levels and meat quality.

 Wagyu beef has a genetic predisposition to contain a higher percentage of omega-3 and omega-6 fatty acids than other beef breeds, meaning it has a better ratio of monounsaturated fats to saturated fats.

 These monounsaturated fats can melt at room temperature, in fact at just 77F (25C), a lower temperature than any other beef.

 Wagyu beef can be treated differently to standard beef as more cuts can be used as steak cuts.
 For example, one of our most popular steak cuts is the Denver steak, this is from the chuck which normally is used for stewing and pies.